Initial Semantics for Reduction Rules: Introduction

-We define a notion of 2--signature in order to specify the types and terms and reduction rules of functional programming languages.
-Given any 2--signature, we characterize its associated programming language as initial object in some category.
 This characterization of syntax with reduction rules is given in two steps: \begin{enumerate} \item At first \emph{pure syntax} is characterized as initial object in some category.
-Here we use the term ``pure'' to express the fact that no semantic aspects such as reductions on terms are considered.
-As will be explained in \autoref{sec:intro_pure_syntax}, this characterization is actually a consequence of an earlier result \parencite{ahrens_ext_init}. \item Afterwards we consider \emph{inequations} specifying \emph{reduction rules}.
-Given a set of reduction rules for terms, we build up on the preceding result to give an algebraic characterization of syntax \emph{with reduction}.
-Inequations for \emph{untyped} syntax are considered in earlier work \parencite{ahrens_relmonads}; in the present work, the main result of that earlier work is carried over to \emph{simply--typed} syntax. \end{enumerate}
+Here we use the term \enquote{pure} to express the fact that no semantic aspects such as reductions on terms are considered.
+As will be explained in Section\ \ref{sec:intro_pure_syntax}, this characterization is actually a consequence of an earlier result \cite{ahrens_ext_init}. \item Afterwards we consider \emph{directed equations} specifying \emph{reduction rules}.
+Given a family of reduction rules for terms, we build up on the preceding result to give an algebraic characterization of syntax \emph{with reduction}.
+Directed equations for \emph{untyped} syntax are considered in earlier work \cite{ahrens_relmonads}; in the present work, the main result of that earlier work is carried over to \emph{simply--typed} syntax. \end{enumerate}

-In summary, the merit of this work is to give an algebraic characterization of simply--typed syntax \emph{with reduction rules}, building up on such a characterization for \emph{pure} syntax given earlier \parencite{ahrens_ext_init}.
-Our approach is based on relative monads as defined by \textcite{DBLP:conf/fossacs/AltenkirchCU10} from the category $\Set$ of sets to the category $\PO$ of preorders.
+In summary, the merit of this work is to give an algebraic characterization of simply--typed syntax \emph{with reduction rules}, building up on such a characterization for \emph{pure} syntax given earlier \cite{ahrens_ext_init}.
+Our approach is based on relative monads as defined in \cite{DBLP:journals/corr/AltenkirchCU14} from the category $\Set$ of sets to the category $\PO$ of preordered sets.
 Compared to traditional monads, relative monads allow for different categories as domain and codomain.

 We now explain the above two points in more detail: